-If you are in need of a Stephen Minister or would like to serve as a Stephen Minister please contact Pastor Andrew.
+If you are in need of a Stephen Minister or would like to serve as a Stephen Minister please contact Pastor Kyle.

 The three ARROWS remind us that we are “sent” by Jesus into our homes, neighborhoods, workplaces, schools, and everyday lives to represent Him for the sake of the world.

 Jesus tells us, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).